Ray structures on Teichm\"uller Space: Existence for the generalized Jenkins-Serrin problem

 Now we turn to the other direction.
 Suppose that $\lambda$ is chain-recurrent.
 Then there exists a sequence of multicurves $\alpha_n$ which converges to $\lambda$ in the Hausdorff topology (on the set of geodesic laminations on $Y$), as $n\to\infty$.
 Let $X_n$ be the Riemann surface such that the horizontal foliation of the Hopf differential of the harmonic map $X_n\to Y$ is $n\alpha_n$.
 Let $\HR_{X_n,Y}$ be the corresponding harmonic map ray.
 By Lemma \ref{lem:precompactness}, we see that $\{\HR_{X_n,Y}\}_{n\geq1}$ contains a subsequence which converges to some harmonic stretch line $\HSR$.
 Applying the idea of the proof of Theorem \ref{thm:minimalgraph:existence}, we conclude that the limiting harmonic stretch line $\HSR$ maximally stretches along $\lambda$.
-The assumption that $\lambda$ is maximal then implies that $\HSR=\SR_{Y,\lambda}$.
-(This follows from \cite[Corollary 2.3]{DLRT2020}. {In terms of the perspectives in this paper, it} also follows from the construction of Thurston stretch lines and piecewise harmonic stretch lines outlined in Section \ref{sussec:outline}.)
+The assumption that $\lambda$ is maximal then implies that $\HSR=\SR_{Y,\lambda}$ (cf. Lemma \ref{lem:id:PSR:SR}). \end{proof}